 A deviation from a linear increase of $\Delta I_{SC}$ with frequency signifies a non-negligible contribution from the diffusive channels to the apparent capacitance.
 This can be understood by examining Eq.~\ref{delt} (or Eq.~\ref{jdfin} for the definition of $B^{(1)}_{dif}$).
 Here, the diffusive contribution to the susceptance, $B^{(3)}_{dif}$, scales as the square root of frequency (i.e., $B^{(m)}_{dif}= O(\omega^{1/2})$) and can be singled out by substracting the constant finite limit, $C_g$, obtained from Eq.~\ref{delt} at high frequencies.
 Note that, according to Fig.~\ref{Figure5} (b), the inflection point of $B^{(m)}_{dif}(\omega)/\omega$ can be used as a reference of the recombination time $\tau_0$.
 Specifically, the condition $d^2/d \omega^2 [B^{(m)}_{dif}(\omega)/\omega]=0$ occurs at $\omega \tau_0=1/(6 m) \sqrt{6+6\sqrt{33}}$, which corresponds to $\omega \tau_0 \simeq 1.0602$ for $m=1$.

 In summary, our work presents a unified theoretical framework for analyzing both cyclic voltammetry and impedance spectroscopy of solar cells.
 This approach incorporates diffusive transport and non-equilibrium carrier behavior to explain seemingly anomalous inductive or capacitive responses.
 We have derived comprehensive analytical expressions for current-voltage relationships and developed a multimode spectral analysis of the complex admittance.
 Furthermore, the model organically integrates the influence of DC biasing and illumination, predicting how these external factors significantly modulate the device's impedance.
+This approach, with its focus on non-equilibrium effects, extends beyond the specific cases of perovskites and memristors, offering a versatile framework containing elements, which are applicable to a wide range of photovoltaic technologies and device architectures.
 We hope this unified framework can pave the way for a deeper understanding and optimization of solar cell performance.

 \textbf{Acknowledgments} This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brazil (CAPES) and the Conselho Nacional de Desenvolvimento Científico e Tecnológico - Brazil (CNPq) Proj.
 311536/2022-0.